 And these are some of the games I've been playing lately:

 - Pandemic Legacy: Season 2 Excellent co-op game with an unfolding story.
 I like this even better than Season 1.
+(We finished, and we won December.
+Final score 771 IIRC.)

 - Dominion, which I play with my brother.
 Last time we played, because we tied, the rules told us to "rejoice in our shared victory."
 And so we did.